ProjectColdheart/WindowsColdHeart/README.md

 Currently Coldheart only supports two exploits: Eternalblue, and Doublepulsar (used to hack windows machines) and a few 'touch' programs for information gathering.
 More exploits to be added soon.

+*IMPORTANT* If you try and run the script and it instantly closes or says 'No module named pip', please install pip first.

 Creators:
 @elijah__bennett0 (instagram)